vladimirnizov/takeoff/README.md

 How to start a project?

  The first step is to download it.
-Next, open the terminal in the main directory and write "npm install", wait.
+Next, open the terminal in the main directory and write "npm install".
- *** Make sure the .env file is present !!

  The server is ready to start.
 Run "npm start".

  Now open another terminal window, go to the "takeoff-client" folder, and run "npm install", wait.
- *** Make sure the .env file is present !!

  The client is ready to launch.
 Run "npm run dev".